Signalen/signalen.org/index.md

 The Signalen teams' goals for 2020 are to:

 * make the code reusable for other municipalities
-* get Signalen live at another muunicipality
+* get Signalen live at another municipality

 ## Find out more